nvidia-cosmos/cosmos-predict2/documentations/post-training_video2world_action.md

 ## 1. Preparing Data
 ### 1.1 Download Bridge training dataset
-We leverage the train/val splits of Bridge from IRASim as the dataset for action-conditional post-training.
+We use the train/validation splits of the Bridge dataset from IRASim for action-conditional post-training.
-Please use the following link to download the Bridge training dataset. under `cosmos-predict2/` folder, run:
+To download and prepare the dataset, run the following commands under the `cosmos-predict2/` directory:
 ```
 wget https://lf-robot-opensource.bytetos.com/obj/lab-robot-public/opensource_IRASim_v1/bridge_train_data.tar.gz
 mv bridge_train_data.tar.gz datasets/